Treatment Frequently Asked QuestionsCamila Archuleta

 Not only is our approach to care during inpatient treatment thorough effective, but our attention to aftercare services is also one of our standout characteristics.
 We believe that when clients finish their treatment at Icarus Behavioral Health, they’re armed to battle elements of relapse.
 Our education during treatment and availability of aftercare resources and continued services give clients the edge when it comes to getting sober and staying sober.

 We also take pride in our transparency and direct approach to crafting individual treatment plans.
 Every case is different, with different needs and requirements for sustained recovery.
-If you or someone you know is ready to take a giant leap towards recovery, contact admissions at Icarus Behavioral Health.
+If you or someone you know is ready to take a giant leap toward recovery, contact admissions at Icarus Behavioral Health.